 But we cannot simply gift a small box of candy to our friends at school without coming up with a cute way to do so.
 Perhaps an expression of friendship, a small yet clever poem would be fitting?

 Silly, but sweet right?

-And you can download these free printable Valentines cards right here!
+And you can download these free printable Valentines cards at the bottom of this post!

 Supplies to Have On Hand: